Edgemoor

 should go to the ENA website for additional information.

-Representative
+Representative Reports

-Coalition of Southside Neighborhoods- meet every 3rd
+of Southside Neighborhoods- meet

-Wednesday of the month at 7pm in the Fireside Room at the library.
-Brad stated the meetings are very informative
+every 3rd Wednesday of the month at 7pm in the Fireside Room at the

-and encouraged members to attend.
+very informative and encouraged members to attend.

-Association of Bellingham Neighborhoods- Larry Horowitz
+of Bellingham Neighborhoods-

-brought up the ABN letter earlier in the evening and did not add to his report
+earlier in the evening and did not add to his report at this time.

-New
+New Business

-Election of Officers was
+of Officers was

 facilitated by the chairman of the nominating committee, Brien Thane.
 Although most of the interim officers agreed